osisoft/AVEVA-Adapter-MQTT-Docs/content/overview/principles-of-operation.md

 <AdapterComponentId>.<BaseTopic>.<MetricName>
 ```

 **Note:** `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration affect the naming convention.
-For more information, see [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
+For more information, see [Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).